Biden Extends Deportation Protections Ahead Of Trump Inauguration

 Biden’s extension offers temporary relief while underscoring the contentious immigration debates expected to dominate the next administration.

-Some advisers questioned the political risks of shielding so many immigrants, but others argued that many, particularly from Ukraine and Venezuela, cannot safely return home.
+Some advisers questioned the political risks of shielding so many immigrants, but others argued that many, particularly from Ukraine and Venezuela, cannot safely return home, according to The Wall Street Journal.

 Trump is set to take office on Monday, Jan.
 20.